Ersanio/snes-assembly-book/docs/the-basics/hexadecimal.md

 | ... | ... |
 | -1 | $FF |

-The presence of negative numbers depends on the game’s programming.
-For example, a player can have positive and negative speed (resulting in going forward or backward), but a player cannot have negative extra lives or points (because normally that doesn’t make sense).
+The presence of negative numbers depends on the game's programming.
+For example, a player can have positive and negative speed (resulting in going forward or backward), but a player cannot have negative extra lives or points (because normally that doesn't make sense).
 Needless to say, the value -0 does not exist.

 ## Four-digit hexadecimal values
 Hexadecimal numbers can count well past two digits, as you can see below.